redis/hiredis-node/README.md

 Because Node is already good at doing I/O, hiredis-node only provides bindings to the protocol parser.
-The hiredis protocol parser is faster than JavaScript protocol parsers, but the speedup only becomes noticable for large replies.
+The hiredis protocol parser is faster than JavaScript protocol parsers, but the speedup only becomes noticeable for large replies.
 If you use Redis for simple SET/GET operations, there won't be a big benefit to using hiredis.
 If you use Redis for big SUNION/SINTER/LRANGE/ZRANGE operations, the